tstidwill/new-leaf/README.md

 ### Features

-- As a user, I want to be able to find the closest community garden(s), thrift store(s) recycling/compost centers and/or zero-waste grocer(s) to a location
+- As a user, I want to be able to find the closest community garden(s), thrift store(s), and/or zero-waste grocery store(s) to a location
 - As a user I want to be able to find events near me
-- As a logged in user, I want to be able to create an account to RSVP to events \*time permitting
-- As a logged in user, I want to be able to create new Events \*time permittin

 ## Implementation